daviddewhurst/daviddewhurst.github.io/glppl/generation/index.md

 `glppl` contains functionality to automatically translate graph probabilistic programs into bespoke memory-safe C99 libraries, enabling simulation, inference, and prediction in low-resource or real-time environments.
+(If you're coming from Somewhere Else On The Internet -- `glppl` is a probabilistic programming language that I wrote/am writing.
+Probabilistic programming elevates probabilistic modeling and statistical inference to first-class programming language constructs.
-This is extensively documented in the [`construct_program`](https://davidrushingdewhurst.com/glppl/docs/translate_8hpp_a044bd01023d0fffbac9647dcfdb97e52.html#a044bd01023d0fffbac9647dcfdb97e52) and [`ccyan`](https://davidrushingdewhurst.com/ccyan/docs/index.html) documentation, but it's good to have an end-to-end example of how this works.
+You can read about this here: https://davidrushingdewhurst.com/lppl/about/) This page outlines an end-to-end example of how this probabilistic program generation process works.
 Here, we'll translate a very simple graph probabilistic program into a C library and use an automatically generated inference algorithm to infer the posterior distribution over the model's latent random variables.
 This entire example is available in the [`examples`](https://gitlab.com/drdewhurst/lppl-graph/-/blob/examples/build/out/my_program_main.c.bak) branch of the `ccyan`